muthukub/WFGY/ProblemMap/Atlas/adapter-runtime-modes-v1.md

 - mention the most relevant neighbor boundary
 - optionally mention common misroute risk
 - remain structured rather than drifting into free prose
-- stay faithful to the atlas rather than becoming a general essay engine
+- stay faithful to the Atlas rather than becoming a general essay engine

-Teaching Mode should still feel like the atlas.
+Teaching Mode should still feel like the Atlas.

 It should just be more explanatory.

 ---